 International cooperation with other preventive mechanisms and relevant international organisations is also extremely important to the Chancellor of Justice.
-The Chancellor of Justice has also been active in the European Commission’s network of National Preventive Mechanisms (NPM) against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment, and he or she has close contacts with several other NPMs in other countries.
+The Chancellor of Justice has been active in the European network of National Preventive Mechanisms (NPM) against Torture and Other Cruel, Inhuman or Degrading Treatment or Punishment, and he or she has close contacts with several other NPMs in other countries.

 Articles and interviews

 - Eva Lillemaa and Maria Sults, "Vabatahtlikkuse põhimõte üldhooldusteenuse osutamisel" (The principle of voluntarity in providing general care services), journal Sotsiaaltöö No. 4/2017.

 - Eva Lillemaa, "Ressursi nappusega ei saa õigustada inimväärikust alandavat kohtlemist hooldekodudes" (Scarcity of resources cannot justify degrading treatment in nursing homes), Delfi, 20.07.2017.